-We have incurred net losses since our inception.
-2022 was an exception of \$28.3 million [in net income] due to the sale of TransOva but in 2021 and 2020 Precigen incurred net losses of \$92.2 million, and \$170.5 million, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$1.9 billion.
-We expect to incur losses and negative cash flow from operating activities for the foreseeable future.
+We have incurred net losses since our inception, with the exception of 2022 where we had \$28.3 million in net income due to the sale of TransOva, which generated a gain on divestiture of \$94.7 million.
+As of December 31, 2023, we had an accumulated deficit of \$2.0 billion.
+We expect to incur losses and negative cash flows from operating activities for the foreseeable future.

-We anticipate that our expenses will increase substantially as we continue to advance the preclinical and clinical development of our existing product candidates and our research programs, and there is a significant risk that our product candidates will fail to demonstrate adequate efficacy or an acceptable safety profile, obtain regulatory approval, or become commercially viable.
-We expect a significant period of time could pass before commercialization of our various product candidates or before the achievement of contractual milestones and the realization of royalties on product candidates commercialized under our collaborations and revenues sufficient to achieve profitability.
+We anticipate that our expenses will increase substantially as we continue to advance the preclinical and clinical development of our existing product candidates and our research programs as well prepare commercial capabilities for our lead product candidate, and there is a significant risk that our product candidates will fail to demonstrate adequate efficacy or an acceptable safety profile, obtain regulatory approval, or become commercially viable.
+A significant period of time could pass before commercialization of our various product candidates or before the execution of contractual relationships providing for up-front payments, milestones or royalties sufficient to achieve profitability.
 As a result, our expenses may exceed revenues for the foreseeable future, and we may not achieve profitability.
 If we fail to achieve profitability, or if the time required to achieve profitability is longer than we anticipate, we may not be able to continue our business.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+Even if we do achieve profitability, we may not be able to sustain or increase profitability or annual basis.